Loom Hero Image

 Cultivated Cathy is an extroverted character but prefers not to overshare on social media accounts.
 Cathy is very family oriented.
 She is organised, particular, and decides very carefully what she chooses to share online.
 She has thought about passing down her story for future generations.

-Lastly, there is Incognito Carl.
+There is Incognito Carl.
 Carl has so many accounts online, each one for a different side of himself.
 He is an open book about many different things right now, but wants that clean slate when he is gone.
 He thinks, “I’ll be dead anyway so why keep any of it”.
 He does not see the value of keeping a digital legacy and rather avoid other risks.

 To utilise these characters to show how we intend to create an impact for them, we have expanded on Cathy and Gregory to create personae and journey maps.
 These helped us identify areas of opportunity to design for in the stages of our ecosystem, from Living to Leaving.

-Personae & User Journey Maps
+Persona & User Journey Maps

 Ideation